virtual-labs/exp-two-ray-model-iiith/experiment/theory.md

 <img src="./images/Exp3.png" width="430">
 </p>

-In response to the transmission of sinusoid  $\cos(2\pi ft)$, the received signal in free space with fixed antenna (i.e. Scenario 1) can be expressed as
+In response to the transmission of sinusoid  $\cos(2\pi ft)$, the received signal in free space with fixed antenna (Scenario 1 in the experiment) can be expressed as

 $$
 \begin{aligned}